DataDog/documentation/content/en/security/cloud_security_management/setup/_index.md

 - **Misconfigurations**: Detect and manage security misconfigurations.
 - **Identity Risks (CIEM)**: Identify and mitigate identity-related risks.
-- **Host Vulnerability Management**: Scan for vulnerabilities in your hosts.
+- **Vulnerability Management**: Scan for vulnerabilities in your hosts and containers.
-- **Container Vulnerability Management**: Ensure the security of your containerized applications.

 **Note:** Agentless Scanning supports only AWS environments.